acarrab/acarrab.github.io/Content/_cv.md

 ### Participated in Off The Grid (Company sponsored hackathon)

 - Created form sign up tracking in order to generate connection graph to monitor spread of form sign up through a network.

-### Programming Team

-- Placed 6th out of 37 at Mercer Programming Contest (Spring 2017)
-- Placed 14th out of 45 in South East Regional Programming Competition (Fall 2016)
-- Placed 86th out of 200 in NAIPC Invitational Programming Competition (Spring 2016)
-- Placed 7th out of 40 at first programming contest at Mercer University (Spring 2016)

 ## Relevant Courses